Francis-Jones Morehen Thorp: Philosophy

-fjmt explores ideas of urban form and topographic placemaking, sustainable approaches to local climatic conditions, and tectonic expression.
+fjmt explored ideas of urban form and topographic placemaking, sustainable approaches to local climatic conditions, and tectonic expression.
 Adopting a collaborative approach, fjmt's carefully designed spaces respect their historical, natural and social contexts.

 It is this sensitivity to place that “sets the work of fjmt apart... [it is] their particular commitment to the creation of urban form; one which is focused to an equal degree about the axial pathways of the pre-existing civic fabric and the topography of the attendant landscape.”

 Working from a standpoint of architecture being “first and foremost a structural assembly and a craftwork of socio-cultural significance”, fjmt's work rejects fleeting notions of fashion and architecture-as-commodity. “…It is [the] commitment to an investment in time - to think, to reflect and to respond - that imbues fjmt’s projects with a sense of considered intent and positions the work as significant within the public realm.”

 “Architecture does not move at speed, as any of us know who have tried to make architecture.
 Architecture is slow… [An] authentic contemporary architecture should not only attempt to somehow begin to reconcile humanity’s place in the world but also be directed towards rejuvenating, repoliticising our desiccated public realm.
 We should pursue an architecture appropriate to citizens rather than consumers.”